A Complete Guide to What Colors To Wear to an Interview

 The best colors to wear to an interview are ones that are neutral such as black, navy, gray and brown.
 White is also an appropriate neutral color for a shirt or blouse.
 Depending on your preference, you can also add a pop of color to an interview outfit to introduce your own personality.
 For example, you may choose a tie in an accent color or pair a light-color shirt under a black blazer.

 Here are some steps you can take to choose the right colors to wear for an interview:

 1. Consider the color

 Here are the meanings associated with some of the colors you may be considering for your interview attire:

-This is a good color to wear at an interview, as it exudes confidence and trust.
-Blue communicates to the hiring manager that you are a team player.
-In fact, many hiring managers name this as one of the best colors that candidates can wear to an interview.
-The brighter shades are eye-catching, while the darker shades are ideal for conservative professional jobs.
+This color exudes confidence and trust.
+Blue communicates that you're a team player.
+Many hiring managers name this as one of the best colors that candidates can wear to an interview.
+The brighter shades attract attention, while darker shades are good for conservative professional jobs.